Skip to main content

 What Causes Autism?

 Autism is something people are born with.
 No one knows exactly what causes it.
-It probably has something to do with a kid's genes and other things that change the way the brain develops.
+It probably has something to do with a kid's genes and how their brains develop.

 How Is Autism Diagnosed?

-Doctors check babies and little kids for signs of autism at every checkup.
-A parent may think that something is wrong and tell the doctor.
+Doctors check toddlers and kids for signs of autism at every checkup.
+A parent may think that their child is having trouble with some things and tell the doctor.
 Maybe the child is old enough to speak but doesn't.
-Or a kid doesn't seem interested in people or plays in unusual ways.
+Or a kid doesn't seem interested in people or or doesn’t play with toys very much.

-When a doctor thinks a kid might have autism, he or she will work with a team of experts to see if it is autism or something else.
+When a doctor thinks a kid might have autism, they will work with a team of experts to see if it is autism or something else.

 How Is Autism Spectrum Disorder Treated?